Lufax Faces Class Action Lawsuit Reminder for Investors

 Emily J. Thompson, a Chartered Financial Analyst (CFA) with 12 years in investment research, graduated with honors from the Wharton School.
 Specializing in industrial and technology stocks, she provides in-depth analysis for Intellectia’s earnings and market brief reports.

-- Class Action Notification: The Schall Law Firm reminds investors of a class action lawsuit against Lufax Holding Ltd for violations of securities laws, involving securities transactions from April 7, 2023, to January 26, 2025, with a deadline for investor contact set for May 20, 2026.
+- Class Action Reminder: The Schall Law Firm reminds investors of a class action lawsuit against Lufax Holding Ltd for violations of §§10(b) and 20(a) of the Securities Exchange Act, involving securities purchased between April 7, 2023, and January 26, 2025, indicating significant legal risks for the company.

-- Legal Consultation Opportunity: The Schall Law Firm offers free consultations, encouraging affected investors to reach out to understand their rights, demonstrating the firm's commitment to protecting shareholder interests.
+- Legal Consultation Opportunity: The Schall Law Firm offers free legal consultations, allowing investors to reach out via phone or website to understand their rights and potential legal remedies.

 See More